ZachB100/Piper-Training-Guide-with-Screen-Reader/README.md

 After everything has been successfully uploaded, it is time to pre-process your data set.
 Please be sure to look at every parameter carefully before clicking the run cell button.
 Among other things, you will be asked to choose a name for your model, the language, and the sample rate of your data.
 Note that for English, I would recommend choosing US English for now, as this will affect the availability of pre-trained models to fine-tune from, and currently LJ speech produces the best results in my testing.
 If you're training UK English, this will lead to some incorrect pronunciation, so feel free to experiment with British English if you wish.

 After the pre-processing step has completed, you must configure various training settings for your model.
 You can leave most of these at the defaults.
-In the action combobox, we have a few possibilities, such as `Continue training` `fine-tuning`, `training multiple speakers` using a single speaker model, and `training from scratch`.
+In the action combobox, we have a few possibilities, such as `Continue training`, `fine-tuning`, `training multiple speakers` using a single speaker model, and `training from scratch`.
 In this case, we will use fine-tuning.

 Another parameter to look at is the quality setting.
 In all of my tests so far, I have said this to medium, but you can experiment with other quality levels if you wish.

 And finally, something to keep in mind is the batch size.
 This depends on the dataset and GPU resources you have.
 Colab by default offers a 16 GB tesla t4, but you can purchase colab pro to train larger datasets for a longer run time.
 Below is a table with different dataset sizes and suggested values:

 | Dataset size | suggested batch size |